AAide

 • Notes and files you attach to a meeting.

-• Per-meeting settings (mode, posture, disclosure script).
+• Per-meeting settings such as mode and disclosure script.

 4. How we use information